MJ Melendez Player Props: Royals vs. Rangers

 MJ Melendez At The Plate

-- Melendez is batting .152 with two doubles, a home run and five walks.
+- Melendez has two doubles, a home run and six walks while hitting .162.

-- Melendez has gotten a hit in three of nine games this season (33.3%), with multiple hits twice.
+- This year, Melendez has posted at least one hit in four of 10 games (40.0%), and had multiple hits twice.

-- He has hit a home run in one of nine games, and in 2.6% of his plate appearances.
+- He has hit a long ball in one of 10 games, and in 2.3% of his plate appearances.

-- Melendez has an RBI in one game this year, and it was more than one in that game.
+- Melendez has driven in a run in two games this season, with multiple runs batted in once.

-- In three of nine games this year, he has scored, including multiple runs once.
+- He has scored at least one run three times this year (30.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.